lewweiming/quasar-x2-colour-picker/README.md

 # Quasar App (quasar-x2-colour-picker)

-A simple colour picker for Quasar Framework
+A simple colour picker for Quasar Framework.
+Do you need a quick way to browse hex and class values for in-built colours for Quasar?
+This tool may help!
+With the Quasar X2 Colour Picker, you can find colour values quickly for your next Quasar application.

 ## Screenshot